fragcolor-xyz/shards/docs/docs/blocks/index.md

 The runtime itself is completely detached.

 ??? note "Running code samples"
     Many block code samples (like [Take](/General/Take)) do not include the chain/node context they need to run.
-To run these samples you need to navigate to `../chainblocks/docs/samples/`and use the command `../../build/cbl.exe run_sample.edn --file "<relative-script-path.edn>" > >(tee "<relative-script-path.edn>.log")`.
-This command provides the required boilerplate code to these samples.
-Use a Git/ Linux/ WSL shell for this as Windows terminals do not support the `tee` command.
+To run these samples you need to navigate to `../chainblocks/docs/samples/`and use the following command to provide the necessary boilerplate code to these samples.

+    ```
+        cd docs/samples
+        ../../build/cbl.exe run_sample.edn --file "<relative-path-of-sample.edn>"
+    ```

 ## Some examples

 ### Super simple example